 Room 2500B (2nd floor)

-Oral testimony should be limited to two minutes and accompanied by written remarks if technical details are included in the testimony (provide 10 copies).
+Oral testimony should be limited to two minutes and accompanied by written remarks if technical details are included in the testimony (provide 10 copies) B-grade daughter-in-law download.
 When testifying, address the chairperson and provide your name and mailing address.
 Here’s a useful guide on giving testimony to the Historic Landmarks Commission. https://www.portlandoregon.gov/bds/article/437356

 Written testimony should be mailed or emailed by January 20 to: